-The Foundation Degree in Popular Music specialises in popular music and its professional application and includes a work placement underpinned by an agreement drawn up between the student, the placement employer and the College.
+The two-year, full-time Foundation Degree in Popular Music specialises in popular music and its professional application and includes a work placement underpinned by an agreement drawn up between the student, the placement employer and the College.

 Level 4 Modules:

 - Music Theory and Keyboard Skills (20 credits)

 - Practical Musicianship 2 (20 credits)

 - Music in the Community and Education (20 credits)

 Level 5 Modules:

 - Developing Professional Practice (including work placement) (20 credits)

 - Session Styles and Recording (20 credits)